San Diego serial murders: SDPD Officers

 Her disappearance was reported to the police five days later, but according to relatives, the police showed no interest.
 During the investigation, Fung admitted that he knew Maine, but claimed that he had no special affection towards her.
-After her car was found, Maine's mother, Linda Coleman, claimed police refused to check the interior for fingerprints or blood and constantly lost evidence evidence related to the case.
+After her car was found, Maine's mother, Linda Coleman, claimed police refused to check the interior for fingerprints or blood and constantly lost evidence related to the case.
 A former police officer named Dennis Sesma, who retired in 1989, said that he also cooperated with Maine and authorized the use of his name so she could avoid trouble, but claimed that neither he nor Fung were in an intimate relationship with her.
 At one point, police also suspected Maine's ex-husband and pimp Steve Smith, but were unable to prove it, as by 1991 he had serious health and memory problems and was living in a drug treatment facility.

 In 1991, Det.
 Thomas Steed, who investigated Gentile's murder in 1985, testified at the disciplinary hearings against Fung, Arnold and Salvatierra.
 In them, he claimed that the investigation was obstructed in every way possible by Sgt.
 Harold Goudarzi, who was Avrech's immediate superior and was the one whom Gentile approached for the former's harassment.
 Steed continued to investigate the alleged misconduct and the connection to Gentile, which supposedly prompted Goudarzi to dismiss him.

 Steed then identified Gentile's killers as Carl Black and Robert Hannibal, a police officer who had been fired in 1983 for sexually harassing and beating prostitutes.
 Despite claims from a number of acquaintances and prostitutes that the pair had approached multiple people to devise a plan to kill Gentile, no concrete evidence was uncovered to confirm this.
 Black was also offered to undergo a polygraph test, but he denied.
 Steed also claimed that then-Chief Medical Examiner David Stark, because of his close cooperation with the San Diego District Attorney's Office and the police, withheld the autopsy reports on Gentile's body from the public.
 According to people who believe in the SPDP theory, Stark intentionally classified the reports in an attempt to conceal evidence and clues implicating the officers.
 Shortly before the creation of the task force, Stark was fired from his position for destroying critical evidence in the form of cremating the remains of four victims without proper authorization.